Safer, Greener, Healthier

 The schemes will provide more space for people to get their minimum daily exercise, as they are going about their business, while enjoying every-day walking and cycling.

-As we develop and introduce these schemes we will engage with residents and businesses on the routes affected.
+As we develop and introduce these schemes we will engage with residents and businesses in early 2021 on the routes affected.
 You can also follow the Essex Highways twitter account to see updates.

 To find out more about what has been introduced already in different parts of the county, please have a look at the local sections accessible from this page.
 Please check back regularly for further updates